 For 2023, the aggregate amount of the Group's staff remuneration was approximately RMB30 billion.
 The remuneration package for the Group's employees includes salary, bonuses and allowances.
 Our employees are also entitled to accident insurance, business travel insurance, housing allowance, retirement and other benefits.
 In accordance with relevant regulations of countries where the employees are located, the Group also participates in social insurance plans organised by the relevant government authorities, under which the Group makes contributions towards each employee's social insurance fund in an amount equivalent to a specified percentage of his/her monthly salaries.
 Meanwhile, to develop a long-term incentive and check mechanism, the Group has adopted share option incentive schemes and the management stock ownership scheme in a timely manner to enhance motivation of the management and core personnel.
-Information on the five highest paid employees of the Company for 2023 is set out in Note XV.3 "Five highest paid employees of the Group for the year" to the financial statements in this report.
-Details of the staff retirement benefits provided by the Group are set out in Note V.28 "Salary and welfare payables and provision for retirement benefits" to the financial statements in this report.
+Information on the five highest paid employees of the Company for 2023 is set out in Note XV.3 "Five highest paid employees of the Group are set out in Note V.28 "Salary and welfare payables and provision for retirement benefits" to the financial statements in this report.